arab07/instaflow/README.md

 ### Bug Success Result?

+- The number of followers does not match.
-- The problem of the number of followers is very different from the crack information.
+  - The problem with Instagram can be said that there is one username on two different accounts.
   - Maybe you get an account continuously.
-  - The problem with Instagram can be said that there is one username on two different accounts.
-- Unable to login using cracked cookies.
+- The cookie has been logged out.
   - Maybe the account owner has changed the password so the cookies is logged out.

 ### Account Always Logged Out?